anna0625/AnnaNotes/README.md

 ## Welcome to Anna's Notes

 Here will be posted a lot of articles about Information Technology what I have been learning and you should know before starting your IT life.

-By the way, I am a college student, so if there is any something wrong, please send my email (anna860625@gmail.com) or leave a comment to let me know.
+By the way, I am a college student, so if there is any something wrong, please send my email (<anna860625@gmail.com>) or leave a comment to let me know.
 I will appreciate you so much!
 Thank you and welcome again!

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Books